skip-mev/docs/docs/validator/6-validator-api.md

 ## `GET` Status

-- This request returns the status - true if they are connected to the sentinel or were previously connected in the past 24 hours - of a validator for the specified chain.
+- This request returns the status of a validator for the specified chain.
+Returns true if they are connected to the sentinel or were previously connected in the past 24 hours, otherwise it returns false.

 ### URI: `/status/{operatorAddress}/{chainID}`